envoyproxy/xds-relay/internal/example/README.md

 In this example we're going to run an instance of a management server that emits xDS data every 10 seconds which will be relayed by an instance of `xds-relay` to 2 instances of envoy.

+The goal of this example is to have the envoy instances mapped to the same key in `xds-relay`, namely the cache key `cluster1_cds`.

 ## Requirements

 - envoy present in the PATH (Go to https://www.getenvoy.io/ and follow the guide on how to install an envoy version)